emilyst/home/README.md

 There is an entire local Unix-like hierarchy under [`$HOME/.local`](.local).
-It is complete enough that I can install most programs to that directory by running `./configure --prefix
-$HOME/.local`, provided the program uses GNU [autoconf].
+It is complete enough that I can install most programs to that directory by running `./configure --prefix="$HOME/.local"`, provided the program uses GNU [autoconf].

 Most of those directories stay empty and stay in the home repository only so that they will exist for this purpose.
 However, a couple are